apache/incubator-uniffle/docs/troubleshooting.md

 [ERROR] ResourceLeakDetector - LEAK: ByteBuf.release() was not called before it's garbage-collected.
 See https://netty.io/wiki/reference-counted-objects.html for more information.
 ```

-Uniffle has a built-in detection mechanism to help identify potential resource leaks.
-This message indicates there is a bug in the Uniffle code which is causing a resource leak.
-If this message appears during cluster operation, please open a GitHub Issue as a bug report and share your log message and any relevant stack traces that are shared with it.
+Uniffle uses Netty's built-in memory leak detection mechanism to help identify potential resource leaks.
+This message implies that there might be a bug in the Uniffle code, causing a resource leak.
+If this message appears while the cluster is running, please open a GitHub Issue as a bug report and share your log message, along with any relevant stack traces associated with it.